-Best Wool and Synthetic Ski Socks of 2024
+Best Wool and Synthetic Ski Socks of 2024/25

 Home > Gear Reviews > Ski & Snow

-Thick hiking socks might work in a pinch, but if you really want to avoid painfully cold toes, gnarly blisters, and pinched calves, a great pair of ski socks will make all the difference.
+Thick wool hiking socks might work in a pinch, but if you really want to avoid painfully cold toes, gnarly blisters, and pinched calves, a great pair of ski socks will make all the difference.

-We’ve also found that ski socks work like an insulated compression sock for many winter outdoor activities, and can double for cold-weather cycling, running, and hiking, too.
-To find the best ski socks for men and women, we researched the 10 most loved models out there that feature the best materials and tech.
-Then we took to the slopes and skin track to test for ourselves.
-For the sake of your feet, we implore you to read on.
+To find the best ski socks for men and women, we researched dozens of models out there that feature the best materials and tech.
+Then we took to the slopes and skin track to test the socks for ourselves.
+For the sake of your feet, read on!

 We write mission-driven gear reviews.
 To find the best gear, we combine expert reviews, everyday user opinions, and rigorous independent trail testingnever native ads or sponsored posts.
 We are 100% reader-supported and may make a small commission from some qualifying affiliate links.
 Learn more.